-Their first client Jason Malone, senior partner at a high-profile Chicago law firm, arrives at their door shortly after the movers deliver the office furniture.
+Their first client Jacob Malone, senior partner at a high-profile Chicago law firm, arrives at their door shortly after the movers deliver the office furniture.
 The divorced father has fallen in love with the lovely second chair cellist in the Chicago Symphony Orchestra.
-Cherise Blanchet’s gentle guidance and expert instruction helped Jason’s teen-aged son Blake conquer the cello and cope with his parents’ bitter separation.
-Before he proposes marriage to the teacher his son adores, Jason hires the PI partners to discreetly dig deep into Cherise’s present and past.
+Cherise Blanchet’s gentle guidance and expert instruction helped Jacob’s teen-aged son Blake conquer the cello and cope with his parents’ bitter separation.
+Before he proposes marriage to the teacher his son adores, Jacob hires the PI partners to discreetly dig deep into Cherise’s present and past.

 The case that seems like a slam dunk quickly deteriorates into a sordid and dangerous game of one-night-stand players that leads to a spurned guest conductor with more than his reputation to protect.